theouteredge/cmdR/README.md

 VERSION HISTORY
 ---------------
+__1.5.0__

+Added in the new CmdRouteAttribute.
+This allows you to markup methods within an ICmdRModule with the CmdRoute modules instead of having to manually set them all up within the constructor of the Module by calling RegisterRoute for all the methods by hand.

+__1.4.0__

+Allowing multiple commands to be run on start up, you can pass in a command of "cd c:\users & ls" and the system will run both the cd and ls commands one after the other.

 __1.3.0__

 Changed the ICmdRConsle so the Write and WriteLine methods are __params object[] paramters__ instead of __params string[] paramters__ no more .ToString() needed